 In the cinema-TV world, Paula has written and developed projects with many film producers and was a staff writer on the highly regarded PBS series, American Family, starring Edward James Olmos, Raquel Welch, Esai Morales, and Sonia Braga.

 Among her latest theatre works are January and The Chisera, both nominated for the first Kilroy List, plus she was commissioned by Playwrights Arena to write ¡Goat Springs Eternal!, an updated adaptation of Fuenteovejuna, a Lope de Vega play from the Spanish Golden Age. ¡Goat Springs! was performed at Golden Tongues 2 in Los Angeles.
 She is also a part of 365 Women a Year: A Playwriting Project and has written three one-acts for them: Yerba Buena, about Juana Briones, a multiracial woman who was one of the founders of San Francisco; Gospel Train, about female members of the Underground Railroad; and Boundless, about the Hindu mystic and saint Akka Mahadevi.
 Her play, The Last Nights of Scheherazade, won the Israel Baran Award for best new play.
+Other works in progress include Strawberry and Along the River, Almost Winter.

 In addition to her plays, she is also working on nonfiction projects, as well as Water Rites, a multimedia/multidisciplinary project that looks at a precious resource from all angles, from the mundane to the spiritual.
 She is also working on a play about human trafficking, Salvage/Spasiti, which combines a fictional story with documentary interviews.